SkaterWeather/web-site-parser/Readme.md

 ## WebSiteParser

+##Update!
+Seems like parse data by select class="smth" is unsafe method, because targeted site autogenerates different class names in from time to time.
+So I guess, the correct way in to parse by attribute "data-test-id" as I did it in ParserHelper.getProductArticle() method.
+Will be updated.

 ## Description
 Web site parser extracts needed data from Product pages and convert them into a valid JSON file.
 Program could avoid bot detection mechanism by leaving cookies, userAgent data.